jlynch352/Google-Data-Analytics-Capstone-WorldHappiness/README.md

   - **Model Evaluation**: Assessing models using metrics such as RMSE and R-squared to determine their effectiveness.

 - **Data Visualization**
-  - **Plotting & Graphing**: Generating various different plots to visualize raw data, model outcomes, and certain model's innerworkings.
+  - **Plotting & Graphing**: Generating various plots to visualize raw data, model outcomes, and certain models' inner workings.
-  - **Visual Story Telling**: Developed comprehensive visualizations to illustrate trends, patterns, and relationships within the data, facilitating a clear and engaging narrative of why you might make certain desicions when building a model.
+  - **Visual Storytelling**: Developed comprehensive visualizations to illustrate trends, patterns, and relationships within the data, facilitating a clear and engaging narrative of why certain decisions might be made when building a model.

-- **Project Buiildig**
+- **Project Building**
   - **Annotated Code**: Providing clear and detailed explanations within the code for better understanding and reproducibility.
   - **Reporting**: Compiling findings and methodologies into comprehensive reports and PDFs.
-  - **Transfering Data and Files**: Moving data and files from one application or software from another.
-For example, I started this project in SQL then transfored it to R by using CSV files and Excel, and the finally uploaded the files to github.
-I also worked with file pahts as I excuted my JoinedTablesOnCountry.R internally in all my my R scripts, and saved their plots to the proper folders within the scipt using absolute paths.
+  - **Transferring Data and Files**: Moving data and files from one application or software to another.
+For example, I started this project in SQL, then transformed it to R by using CSV files and Excel, and then finally uploaded the files to GitHub.
+I also worked with file paths as I executed my `JoinedTablesOnCountry.R` internally in all my R scripts, and saved their plots to the proper folders within the scripts using absolute paths.

 ## Project Structure